Dev2C1Vieira/repo_M02/wiki_images/ClassUMLDiagram/README.md

-This directory contains the images for the wiki.
+This directory contains the class UML diagram images for the wiki.